 And notice here also the pronoun “my.”
-If you get bored go home and pull out a pen and circle all the first person personal pronouns: My, my, my, I, I, I, me, me, me.
 This isn’t a God who is way out there.
 This is a God who intricately, intimately cares about you and about me.
 And so for the Hebrew mind, that’s what it meant to be the Shepherd.

-By way of structure, the last thing before we jump in, notice that there are three statements here, three statements that are in the future tense and everything else is in the present tense.
+Notice that there are three statements that are in the future tense and everything else is in the present tense.

 There’s, “I shall not be in want,” there is, “I will fear no evil,” and there is, “I will dwell in the house of the Lord.”
 They’re statements of confidence.
 David has been through it, he understands who God is, he’s been in danger, he’s been in a crisis, and somewhere along the line the Spirit of God has revealed to David the secret of having unshakable confidence, even in the midst of the most devastating crisis.

 When you have cancer you can say, “I will fear no evil.”
 When there is financial problems on the horizon you can say, “I shall not be in want.”
 When you feel insecure and afraid you can say, “I will dwell in the house of the Lord forever.”